GenX: Uses

+GenX chemicals are used as replacements for PFOA for manufacturing fluoropolymers such as Teflon, the GenX chemicals serve as surfactants and processing aids in the fluoropolymer production process to lower the surface tension allowing the polymer particles to grow larger.
+The GenX chemicals are then removed from the final polymer by chemical treatment and heating.

 Chemistry

 The manufacturing process combines two molecules of hexafluoropropylene oxide (HFPO) to form HFPO-DA.
-HFDO-DA is converted into its ammonium salt that is the official GenX compound.
+HFPO-DA is converted into its ammonium salt that is the official GenX compound.

 The chemical process uses 2,3,3,3-tetrafluoro-2-(heptafluoropropoxy)propanoic acid (FRD-903) to generate ammonium 2,3,3,3-tetrafluoro-2-(heptafluoropropoxy)propanoate (FRD-902) and heptafluoropropyl 1,2,2,2-tetrafluoroethyl ether (E1).

 When GenX contacts water, it releases the ammonium group to become HFPO-DA.
 Because HFPO-DA is a strong acid, it deprotonates into its conjugate base, which can then be detected in the water.

 Pollution

 In North Carolina, the Chemours Fayetteville plant released GenX compounds into the Cape Fear River, which is a drinking water source for the Wilmington area.
 A documentary film, The Devil We Know; a fictional dramatization, Dark Waters; and a nonfiction memoir, Exposure: Poisoned Water, Corporate Greed, and One Lawyer's Twenty-Year Battle Against DuPont by Robert Bilott, subsequently publicized the discharges, leading to controversy over possible health effects.

-Mark Strynar and colleagues at the EPA first announced the discovery of HFPO-DA in the Cape Fear river in 2012, and had discovered an additional 11 polyfluoroalkyl substances (PFAS) in the river by 2014.
+HFPO-DA was first reported to be in the Cape Fear River in 2012 and an additional eleven polyfluoroalkyl substances (PFAS) were reported 2014.
 These results were published as a formal paper in 2015.
 The following year, North Carolina State University and the EPA jointly published a study demonstrating HFPO-DA and other PFAS were present in the Wilmington-area drinking water sourced from the Cape Fear river.

 In September 2017, the North Carolina Department of Environmental Quality (NCDEQ) ordered Chemours to halt discharges of all fluorinated compounds into the river.
 Following a chemical spill one month later, NCDEQ cited Chemours for violating provisions in its National Pollutant Discharge Elimination System wastewater discharge permit.
 In November 2017, the Brunswick County Government filed a federal lawsuit alleging that DuPont failed to disclose research regarding potential risks from the chemical.

-In spring 2018, Cape Fear River Watch sued Chemours for numerous Clean Water Act violations.
-Meanwhile, traces of GenX were found in control wells surrounding a Miteni, SA plant in Trissino, Italy that had reprocessed Chemours fluoroether waste.
-The resulting regulatory furor drove Miteni into bankruptcy.

-That fall, NCDEQ filed a draft consent order concluding its GenX investigation.
-The order would require Chemours to reduce air pollution emissions and water pollution discharges of GenX and other chemicals, and would levy a $13-million civil penalty.
-In February 2019 a North Carolina Superior Court judge ordered Chemours to monitor GenX air emissions, analyze PFAS in river sediment and provide drinking water filtration systems.